-Assessment and Interview
+Assessment and interview

-Following shortlisting, it is intended that the selection process will involve an assessment and interview against the criteria, key skills and competencies for the role.
-Panels may test any aspect of either the essential criteria, or key skills.
+Following shortlisting, it is intended that the selection process will involve an assessment and interview against the criteria, key skills, and competencies for the role.
+Panels may test any aspect of either the essential, desirable criteria, or key skills.

-Please note that if you apply for more than one role, you will undertake one assessment/interview.
 Additional stages to the selection process may be required.
 It is intended that the assessment and the interview process will take place either remotely or in person in our offices in Belfast.
 Candidates will be informed of assessment and interview arrangements closer to the time.
 You will be notified of the outcome (successful/unsuccessful) by email.

-Disability Requirements at Interview
+Disability requirements at interview